 - French Press brewing allows for steeping.
-With a French Press your ground coffee is fully submerged inside of the water or what is termed in the coffee world as “steeping”.
-You are in control of how long your coffee steeps, a longer steeping time would result in a stronger, more bitter tasting cup, whereas a shorter steep time would give you a weaker less bitter tasting cup – you get the idea.
+With a French Press your ground coffee is fully submerged inside of the water or what is termed in the coffee world as “steeping.”
+You're in control of how long your coffee steeps, a longer steeping time would result in a stronger, more bitter tasting cup, whereas a shorter steep time would give you a weaker less bitter tasting cup – you get the idea.

 - Less impurities and contamination.
-Other coffee makers such as auto-drip brewers typically have a lot of plastic parts and the water has to pass through various channels and tubes before it reaches your coffee and finally your cup.
-The more traveling your water has to do and extra interaction with plastic parts as well as those paper filters the more chance you’ll have of some unwanted chemicals and impurities contaminating your brew (yuk!).
+Other coffee makers such as auto-drip brewers typically have a lot of plastic parts and the water has to pass through various channels and tubes before it even reaches your coffee and finally your cup.
+The more traveling your water has to do and extra the interaction with plastic parts as well as those paper filters the more chance you’ll have of some unwanted chemicals and impurities contaminating your brew (yuk!).
 When it comes to brewing coffee in a French Press, you drink your coffee how its meant to be drunk, without any impurities, trust me you’ll taste the difference!

 Why I Love My French Press